MoriEdan/smart-assistant/docs/quickstart.md

    python main.py
    ```

+2. **Voice Mode Activation**
+   - The assistant starts in text mode by default
+   - To activate voice mode, say one of these keywords:
+     - "hey asistan"
+     - "merhaba asistan"
+     - "asistan"
+   - The assistant will respond with a welcome message

+3. **Mode Switching**
+   - To switch to voice mode:
+     - Say or type: "sesli mod" or "sesli dinleme modu"
+   - To switch to text mode:
+     - Say or type: "metin modu" or "yazılı mod"
+   - The assistant will confirm the mode change

-2. **Interact with the Assistant**
+4. **Interact with the Assistant**
-   - Type your questions or commands
+   - In text mode: Type your questions or commands
+   - In voice mode: Speak your questions or commands
    - The assistant will respond in Turkish
    - Type 'exit' to quit